-I don’t report on whether things contain gluten or other allergens because I am not qualified to do so, and I can’t be held responsible if someone with an allergy relies solely on my information and then accidentally ingests their allergen.
+Unfortunately, I cannot report on whether things contain gluten or other allergens because I am not qualified to do so.
+I wouldn’t know how to ask the right questions to make sure it would be safe for you.
+Also, it is already quite a bit of work to find out what is vegan, and it would be exhausting for me to be asking about every potential allergen as well.
+Finally, I can’t be held responsible if someone with an allergy relies solely on my information and then accidentally ingests their allergen.

 If you have an allergy, you need to speak with a chef at each location.
 The food at Disneyland changes often, and ingredients can change from day to day.
-Also, while I do my best to get the most accurate and up to date information for you, I still get told wrong things by cast members and chefs sometimes and I need to go back and correct it.
-But it could happen that I am given wrong information that pertains to your allergen, or that the item didn’t contain your allergen when I reported on it, but it has since changed without my knowledge.
+While I do my best to get the most accurate and up to date information for you, I still get told wrong things by cast members and chefs from time to time, and then I need to go back and correct it.
+This is not such a big deal when it comes to veganism – we all make mistakes and accidentally ingest animal products sometimes, and it is upsetting, but we can shake it off and move on – but when it comes to an allergy, it can have much worse consequences.
+It could happen that I am given wrong information that pertains to your allergen, or that an item that didn’t contain your allergen when I reported on it has since changed without my knowledge.
 That is why you need to always double check with a chef when you are there.

 You are welcome to use my blog to get a general idea of what might be safe for you if you have a dairy or egg allergy, but please always double check with a chef anyway.
 If you have an allergy to a plant food such as gluten, soy, or nuts, then your guess is as good as mine whether a given dish contains them.
 I do try to get my hands on ingredients lists whenever they are available, but often they don’t exist (such as in a prepared dish in a restaurant, as opposed to a snack with packaging), or the cast members say they aren’t allowed to let me take a photo.
 But I really try to get the ingredients lists for you, and whenever I have them, I post them here on the blog, and then you can read the list yourself and decide whether it’s safe for you.